An elliptical trainer is the right mix of a series of workout requirements that need attention during a regular session.

 While some points are cared for by the manufacturer, certain others would need individual discretion.

-Moreover, the design features are also essential to ensure that the person has the right fix for their individual set of problems.
+Moreover, the design features are also essential to ensure that they have the right fix for their individual problems.

 Not only must it fit right but also work right to be of high utility in an intense session of workout.
 If the designs are to qualify as per their mobility, the main categories would be: